-In more severe cases, surgery may be required to treat infant brain bleeding.
-Other treatment options include various forms of therapy and rehabilitation programs.
-In some cases, a baby may recover naturally from the effects of a brain bleed, although you should never assume this will occur without having your child evaluated by a doctor.
+Surgery may be required to treat infant brain bleeding in more severe cases.
+Other treatment options include various forms of physical therapy, occupational therapy, and rehabilitation programs.
+In some cases, a baby may recover naturally from the effects of a brain bleed.
+However, you should never assume this will occur without having your child evaluated by a doctor.
 Bring your child to a doctor immediately if you suspect they are suffering from a brain bleed so they can receive medical care.

 For a free legal consultation, call 1-800-222-9529

 Head trauma at the time of birth can lead to an infant brain bleeding.
 There are many kinds of trauma that a baby may experience throughout the birth process, including a lack of oxygen.
 For example, if a doctor or other medical professional used excessive force manually or with tools to remove the baby from the birth canal, this may cause a brain bleed or brain damage.

 Dangerous birth positions can also cause undue pressure on an infant’s head during the birth process and may cause fetal distress or brain bleeding.
 In some cases, medical intervention may assist the baby in repositioning.
 However, these maneuvers can present their own risks that can also lead to injuries during the delivery process.